 The money tree, despite its preferences for deep watering, does not like standing water.
+Standing or pooling water in the bottom of your money tree container is a common reason money trees die.
 That’s why a gauge like the fingertip test is so important.

 Don’t let the pendulum swing too far in the other direction either, where you’re not watering your plant frequently enough.

 How to Know if Your Money Tree Needs Water

 An underwatered money tree plant will have crinkled, curled, and yellowed leaves.

 The sturdy money tree can handle more light than most plants, but it still prefers bright, indirect light as much as possible.

 If you’re a frequent grower of trees in your indoor garden, then perhaps the best method for cultivating ideal light for your money tree is to make sure the money tree’s sunlight is filtered through the natural gaps of the other trees you’ve placed around it.

 Quite often I do my best to recreate the natural habitat of the plant or tree I’m growing.
 In the case of the money tree plant recreating the canopy of the swamps in South or Central America.